severinfv/FE_recipe/README.md

 Create a simple webpage about a recipe.
 To make it a bit more challenging I attempted to recreate a minimalistic style from the [cookbook](https://m.media-amazon.com/images/I/81EA-csRSXL._SL1500_.jpg).
-I decided to leave the layout issue when recizing the browser window for future assignments.

 ## Requirements